 Breast Cancer Patient

-There were many times when Theresa thought she would never get to be a mom, something she wanted to be more than anything in the world.
+There were many times when Theresa, an attorney and president of the George Edgecomb Bar Association, thought she would never get to be a mom, something she wanted to be more than anything in the world.

 That’s why after six miscarriages, she waited until she heard her “miracle baby” cry in the delivery room before she truly believed it had happened.